kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/projects/nhs/README.md

 CXX to CXX Sync Mappings
 ========================

 Mappings can be used to export data in CXX profiles, which has been imported before by CXX-NHS interfaces.
 The following data sets are supported:

 * [Cancer Outcomes and Services Data set (COSD)](https://digital.nhs.uk/ndrs/data/data-sets/cosd)
 * [Systemic Anti-Cancer Therapy (SACT) data set](https://digital.nhs.uk/ndrs/data/data-sets/sact)

+# Change log

+## 2023-09-14

+### added

+* User defined catalog entries for condition and procedures
+* Display description of procedure and condition entries.